BalkaNova

 In the summer of 2004 and 2007 he was the artistic director of the EU-supported project “Young Music Caravan Europe”, which traveled 7,500 km with young musicians from Europe and made guest appearances at renowned festivals in a large number of countries.

-Double bassist Robin Draganic was born on 3 January 1963 in Zagreb (Croatia).
+The double bass player Robin Draganic was born on January 3, 1963 in Zagreb (Croatia).
 His family moved to Canada when he was six years old.

-After two years in China teaching English, he came to Germany in 1988 and studied double bass with a member of the BSO.
+After two years in China, where he taught English, he came to Germany in 1988 and studied double bass with a member of the BSO.

-For twenty years he played almost every night of the week and led several jam sessions for decades and to date, such as at Schlot, Bepop Bar, B-Flat and Jazz Scheune.
+For twenty years he played almost every night of the week and led several jam sessions, e.g. at the Schlot, the Bepop Bar, the B-Flat and the Jazz Scheune.

-Since 2001 he has toured and recorded (for Sony Classical) with the band Lyambiko.
-The ensemble sold over 60,000 records!
+Since 2001 he has been touring and recording with the band Lyambiko (for Sony Classical).
+The ensemble has sold over 60,000 records!

 As Dr. Jazz he performs with the MG Showcompany with the shows Lets Burlesque and Glanz.
-In the last ten years, the ensemble has toured all over Germany.
+Over the last ten years, the ensemble has toured all over Germany.

 Press